davidcastagnetoa/billing-aplication-py/README.md

-# Mi Aplicación con Tkinter
+# Retailing Billing App with Tkinter

 Currently is a simple program made with Tkinter to demonstrate a graphical user interface in Python.